Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 #### [iOSNotificationCenter.OnNotificationReceived](../api/Unity.Notifications.iOS.iOSNotificationCenter.html#Unity_Notifications_iOS_iOSNotificationCenter_OnNotificationReceived)

-By default, if your app triggers a local notification while it is in the foreground, the device won’t display an alert for that notification.
+By default if your app triggers a local notification while it is in the foreground, the device won’t display an alert for that notification.
 If you want the notification to behave as though the device isn’t running the app, set the `ShowInForeground` property when you schedule the notification as below.

 ```c#
 notification.ShowInForeground = true;